 Beckton coughed discreetly.

 "That's not strictly true."

 When the others turned to face him, he pulled something out his pocket and held it up.
 It was a circular roundel of metal, giving every impression of being a challenge coin of simple design.

-Agent Beckton allowed it to spin between thumb and forefinger, showing them a skull that seemed to remain stationary while the coin moved.
-The steel had a certain shimmering iridescence that went deeper than bluing, down inside the very essence of the metal.
+Agent Beckton allowed it to spin between thumb and forefinger, showing them an accipitrine skull of some sort that seemed to remain stationary while the coin moved.
+The movement highlighted a certain shimmering iridescence that seemed to go deeper than the coin was thick.

-"Do you know the story of the Legionary Dead?"
+"Do you know the story of Hadrian's Veil?"